jing9044/MoCHy-with-3h-motif/README.md

 While h-motifs consider only on the emptiness of seven subsets derived from intersections among three hyperedges, 3h-motifs further differntiate patterns based on the cardinality of these subsets.

-We add source codes for counting 3h-motifs to https://github.com/geon0325/MoCHy, please refer this link for information of h-motifs, MoCHy and datasets.
+We add source codes for counting 3h-motifs to https://github.com/geon0325/MoCHy.
+Please refer this link for information of h-motifs, MoCHy and datasets.

 ## Input & Output Format
 * The input format should be lines of hyperedges, where each line represents the nodes contained in each hyperedge.